Dipoles and streams in two-dimensional turbulence: Collective structures

 The situation is different for the entrainment of an extended vortex, as detailed in appendix \ref{sec:vpatch} for the case of a uniform vortex patch.
 Such patches drift with respect to the advecting streamlines, as shown by the trajectories in figure \ref{fig:drift}(b).
 Positive patches drift towards the positive component of the dipole, and negative ones towards the negative component.
 The result is an average strengthening of the dipole, and the formation of organised jets.

-Note that this accretion model could explain the asymmetry observed in figure \ref{fig:angleu}, where it was shown that the direction of the velocity of a stream is a better predictor of the direction taken by the stream ahead than behind the point at which it is measured.
-In the model presented here dipoles propagate forward, and take some time to form while the entrained vortices are incorporated into it.
+Note that this accretion model could explain the asymmetry observed in figure \ref{fig:angleu}, where it was shown that the direction of the velocity of a stream is a better predictor of the direction taken by the stream ahead than behind the position at which it is measured.
+In the model presented here dipoles propagate forward, and take some time to incorporate new vorticity.
 The jet of a growing dipole is strongest at its trailing edge, and therefore predicts better the position of the leading dipole ahead of it.
+Examples of this asymmetry between the front and back of dipoles can be seen in figures \ref{fig:jets}(a) and \ref{fig:jets}(c), where a growing head dipole is followed by a trailing jet of elongated filaments that have been created during their interaction with the dipole.